-But as an invitation from ViennaTourism landed in my inbox, recommending me a ballet performance and a guided tour in world’s one of the historical and most reputable horse riding schools, I thought, “Why Not!”
-The next thing I remember was booking a whirlwind trip to Vienna and spending three days just wandering around its many royal and imperial streets.
-It turned out that walking around the city was one of the best things to do — because Vienna is drenched in incredible architecture.
+Both the experience sounded unique, almost promising for — if nothing else — beautiful Vienna pictures.
+The next thing I remember, I was planning a whirlwind trip to Vienna and spending three days wandering around its many royal and imperial streets.
+It turned out that walking around the city was one of the best things to do in Vienna.

-And now that I’ve concluded my visit to this royal city, I thought of putting up at least one picture post on Vienna where I can tell some stories via pictures.
-So here we go…
+And now that I’ve concluded my visit to this royal city, I thought of putting up at least one photoblog on Vienna where I can tell some stories via what I have clicked.

-New, for its modern shopping areas that appeared to be sneaking into every neighborhood of the city.
+New, for its modern shopping areas that appear to be sneaking into every neighbourhood of the city.

 And old, because of its jaw-dropping architecture, springing up from everywhere; and the many horse carriages, adding up to its imperial charm.

-Contrary to what I imagined, I found out that there is a new energy flowing through the city.
-Though it’s true that Vienna is still alive in the new and renovated museums, it was definitely something more than an ‘old people city’, as is often referred to as.
+Contrary to what I originally imagined, I found that there is a new energy flowing through the city.
+Though it’s true that Vienna is still more alive in its old but renovated museums, it was definitely something more than an ‘old people’s city’, as is often referred to as.

 Visit Vienna any time of the year, and you may find some of its architectural buildings closed for restoration, while others, getting minor repairs during public hours.

 Out of all its architectural marvels, one impressive building is the Austrian parliament, which breathes history and stories, art and noble architecture.
 It is interesting to note that the construction work for the parliament began in 1874 and took a dece before it was completed in full in 1884.

-Horse driven carriages, are, just as much a part of Vienna as the many historic building and tourist attractions like St. Stephen’s Cathedral, or the Giant Ferris Wheel.
+Horse driven carriages are, just as much a part of Vienna as the many historic building and tourist attractions like St. Stephen’s Cathedral or the Giant Ferris Wheel.
 For a tourist, a ride with the two-horse carriage can be one of the highlights.

 The school has been training horses and riders since it was established by the Habsburgs, back in the 1500s.
-For the public, the school offers a 2 hour morning exercises sessions, and a guided tour right after that.
+For the public, the school offers a 2 hour morning exercise sessions, and a guided tour right after that.

 The tramway network in Vienna (Straßenbahn) is one of the longest in the world.
 It has more than 30 lines and some of them have some underground stretches.
 But among all, lines 1 and 2 are the most useful for tourists, because they take you around Ringstrasse, and make some stops by emblematic buildings like the Opera, Hofburg Palace, the Parliament or the Stock Exchange building.

-As seen from Rathausplatz, right across the street (on Ringstrasse) is the popular Austrian National Theatre called Burgtheater, which is regarded as one of the most important German language theatres in the world.
+As seen from Rathausplatz, right across the street (on Ringstrasse) is the popular Austrian National Theatre called Burgtheater, which is regarded as one of the most important German-language theatres in the world.

-The popular street food market of Naschmarkt, as seen from my hostel lobby.
+This is the popular street food market of Naschmarkt, as seen from my hostel lobby.
 The entire half a kilometer stretch of food stalls (the small black huts as seen in the middle of the road), is a culinary experience featuring many different regional cuisines, selling Kebabs to Indian spices to various cuts of fresh meat.

 A typical fruit and vegetable stand in Naschmarkt.